-Join us 4pm Friday, March 29th at The Sett in Union South for an informal happy hour, with the Water@UW-Madison executive committee covering the first few pitchers.
-No need to RSVP, just show up if you can for a casual social with old and new friends in the Water@UW-Madison community.
+A few dozen members of the Water@UW-Madison community gathered on March 29th at The Sett in Union South for an informal happy hour, with the Water@UW-Madison executive committee covering the first few pitchers.
+Next up: the Terrace!

 A subset of Water@UW-Madison groups braved slush and wet feet to share their water projects with the greater Madison community on a frozen Lake Mendota at the Clean Lakes Alliance's Frozen Assets Festival on Feb 2, 2019.